 Three Shires Head waterfall, Peak District

-At the meeting of three countries, high in the Peak District at the headwaters of the Rover Dane, there’s a creek that gushes down the hill along grassy banks before dropping into a pool beneath two medieval bridges.
+At the meeting of three countries, high in the Peak District at the headwaters of the River Dane, there’s a creek that gushes down the hill along grassy banks before dropping into a pool beneath two medieval bridges.
 Follow the stream down to the wild plunge pool and enjoy a pummelling from the stream and amazing views.

 Just off the A53 Leek-Buxton road, start your walk from the New Inn pub in Flash, the highest village in England.